vbilgin/vb-v7/_poems/an-old-life.md

 ---

 - All throughout my years
-- I’ve traveled and paid dues
+- I’ve traveled and paid dues,
 - searching for adventure
 - that I never found.
 - Truth be told, I miss it